Diagnosing the Setback: Indonesia Rapidly Adapts LF Surveillance Strategy Towards Elimination

 Quickly adapting to address this diagnostic dilemma, the Indonesian Ministry of Health (MOH) collaborated with the University of Indonesia’s Parasitology Laboratory, USAID’s Act to End NTDs | East, led by RTI International, the World Health Organization (WHO), and The Task Force for Global Health, keeping LF elimination on track.

-The team developed a new survey methodology called the Brugia Impact Survey (BIS) tailored to the logistical context of Brugia species endemic areas like those in Indonesia.
+The team developed a new survey methodology called the Brugia Impact Survey (BIS) tailored to the logistical context of Brugia-endemic areas, like those in Indonesia.
 BIS used a tried-and-true diagnostic technique of examining fingerpick blood samples on slides under a microscope for traces of microfilaria, or baby worms.

 The catch?
 These baby worms have evolved to be most active in the peripheral bloodstreams of infected people at night, the same time that mosquitoes are biting.
 Additionally, blood must be collected from a random sample of people, requiring survey teams to approach specific individuals across many households in the middle of the night.